Dense Embeddings Preserving the Semantic Relationships in WordNet: Evaluation

 Table 3 contains the synsets related to both commonly used words and specific terminologies.
 To be specific, synsets $cynoglossum.n.01$, $genus\_martynia.n.01$ and $physostigma.n.01$ represents three different genera of plants, to which $myosotis.n.01$ belongs; The synset $stub.n.03$ is defined as ``a torn part of a ticket returned to the holder as a receipt"; And the synset $break\_up.v.19$ means ``laugh unrestrainedly".
-By these examples, we can see that sense spectra with similar meanings (corresponding to their synsets) are clustered together under the HIS measurement, which is similar to the performance of word2vec \cite{mikolov2013distributed}.
-This result shows that the hypernym-hyponym relationship in WordNet can be explicitly measured on sense spectra via the HIS measurement.
+By these examples, we can see that sense spectra with similar meanings (corresponding to their synsets) are clustered together under the HIS Similarity, which is similar to the performance of word2vec \cite{mikolov2013distributed}.
+This result shows that sense spectra to some extend preserve the hypernym-hyponym relationship in WordNet after training.